jafudi/flexpair-website/index.md

 1. a fair distribution of intellectual property
 2. a significant reduction in global CO2 emissions

-Most notably, project memebers will have no need for a second or third notebook anymore.
+Most notably, project members will have no need for a second or third notebook anymore.

 Not so fun fact: Did you know that the production of a notebook until you switch it on the first time produces as much CO2 as driving about 1200 km with your car?

 # Tech Features

 Flexpair is a collection of Terraform modules and cloud-init scripts for deploying a shared Ubuntu desktop with built-in high quality audio conferencing and self-hosted team inbox to an arbitrary public cloud account.
-Free tier resources are sufficient and multicloud is actively supported.
+Free tier resources are sufficient and multi-cloud is actively supported.

 - Ubuntu 20.04 LTS with lightweight LXQt desktop
   - Requires only 1 GB of RAM (often available for free)